adamhalasz/diet/Readme.md

 ## **Why another framework?**
-Diet is a project aiming to create the most powerful web application framework for node.js with the smallest learning curve.
+Diet is a project aiming to create the most powerful node.js web application framework with the smallest learning curve and the most fun to use.
+The focus is on making it easier to build more connected & smarter modules to reduce the complexity of building application infrastructure and logic.

-Diet's long-term approach is reduce the complexity of building application infrastructure with smart inter-connected modules.
-To do so diet's focus is on building modules in a smarter way.

-No other framework is as flexible when it comes to middlewares and

 ## **Features**
 #### **Plugins**